rlcosta177/ethical-hacking/nmap.md

 -sS [syn scan: stealthy]
 -sU [scans udp ports]

--sV [detects version of services]
+-sC [bundle of scripts that help gather info(may be aggressive like -A)] -sV [detects version of services]
 -sP [ping scan]
 -Pn [assumes all ports as up]